MARKMENTAL/tuxdock/README.md

 - `showContainerIP` — display a container’s IP address.
 - `runCommand` — helper to invoke shell commands.
 - `getContainerList` — retrieve Docker container IDs and names for selection menus.
+- `getImageList` — gather local Docker image IDs and names for menus and reporting.
 - `selectContainer` — present a menu to pick a container interactively.

 This makes the codebase **extensible** — adding new Docker features like `docker logs` or `docker stats` requires only a small new method.